PedalPirat/PedalPirat/README.md

 - Make stuff work together vendor-independent (Shimano levers with SRAM AXS anyone?)
 - Enhance Security with light control, Radars and Cameras using AI
 - Integrate E-Bike Technology for Bio-Bikes like the Rohloff E-14
+- Automate shifting and reporting cars that park on bike paths
 - Fun (Heated Handlebar Tape ftw!)
 - Data Fusion and Logging